friemen/aggregate/README.md

 ```

 You can see that the library provides factories that create default DB
 access functions based on core.java.jdbc.

-An example of usage:
+But you can use any other
+functions with the same behaviour.

+How save! and load are used:
 ```clojure
 (agg/save! <many>-er @db-con :project
             {:name "Webapp"